Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

-We consume thousands of refreshing Coca-Colas across the globe each second, making it by far the most successful soda of all time.
+We consume thousands of refreshing Coca-Cola across the globe each second, making it by far the most successful soda of all time.
 Invented by John Pemberton in the late 19th century and intended as a medicine, the beverage amassed a long and interesting history as it rose to become the top-selling carbonated drink.
 Don't believe me?
-Here are ten insane facts about Coca-Cola you probably didn't know!
+Here are ten insane facts about Coca-Cola that you probably didn't know!

 10. It Owns Sprite, Minute Maid, and More

 Soft drink connoisseurs may know Coke owns other popular sodas like Sprite and Fanta, but did you realize they also control Minute Maid, Dasani, and Powerade?
 How about Simply Orange and Glacéau Vitamin Water?
 Mellow Yellow and Fuze?
 The list goes on and on.

 While Coke will always be its star soda, the company wisely branched out into all kinds of beverages to further spread its influence.

 9. It Used to Contain Cocaine

 Even today, an infamous rumor circulates that Coke contains, well, coke.
 So, does our favorite soda harbor some hidden drugs?
 Not anymore; the company wisely removed the cocaine around 1903.